 Since launch, what has worked to make your project grow/successful?

-I think the most important thing is to keep giving people relevant and helpful information, and to gently combat the emergence of false narratives.
-This was the motivation for me writing the book, so putting that into practice seems integral to the process for me.
+I think the most important thing is to keep giving people relevant and helpful information and to gently combat the emergence of false narratives.
+This was the motivation for me to write the book, so putting that into practice seems integral to the process for me.

 How is everything going nowadays, and what are your plans for the future?